 Service.
 It will now be your privilege to serve the Lord your God with all your heart and with all your soul (Deuteronomy 10:12).
 Always remember that God has saved us and called us to a holy life (2 Timothy 1:9).
 Make holiness an absolute priority; it is God’s will that you should be holy (1 Thessalonians 4:3).
 Then, seek to use your particular gifts in God’s service; bear in mind that you were created in Christ Jesus to do good works (Ephesians 2:10).
 Finally, be alert for opportunities of telling others how much the Lord has done for you (Mark 5:19).
 Telling others about Christ is not only the duty of those who trust him, it is an exhilarating experience!

 From now on seek to live in such a way that in every part of your life you declare the praises of him who called you out of darkness into his wonderful light (1 Peter 2:9)!

-John Blanchard’s Ultimate Questions Copyright © 1987 Evangelical Press Published by Evangelical Press Faverdale, North Darlington, County Durham, England.
+From John Blanchard’s Ultimate Questions Copyright © 1987 Evangelical Press - Published by Evangelical Press - Faverdale, North Darlington, County Durham, England.